Amit Sadh: Film career (2010–present)

-In 2018, he featured as Inspector Kabir Sawant in the web series Breathe, and reprised his role in Breathe: Into the Shadows.
-In 2020, he played the role of Major Videep Singh in Avrodh: The Siege Within which was a fictionalized retelling of the 2016 Uri attack and the following surgical strikes.
-He donned the role of retired Indian Army special forces officer Major Deependra Singh Sengar in Jeet Ki Zid.
+In 2018, he featured as Inspector Kabir Sawant in the web series Breathe alongside R. Madhavan, and reprised his role in Breathe: Into the Shadows along with Abhishek Bachchan and Nithya Menen in 2020.
+In the same year, he played the role of Major Videep Singh in Avrodh: The Siege Within which was a fictionalised retelling of the 2016 Uri attack and the following surgical strikes, along with Darshan Kumaar and Madhurima Tuli.
+In 2021, He donned the role of retired Indian Army special forces officer Major Deependra Singh Sengar in Jeet Ki Zid alongside Sushant Singh and reunited with Amrita Puri (after Kai Po Che!).
+In 2022, He Reunited for Breathe: Into the Shadows Season 2 as the role of Kabir Sawant.
+In the same year, He appeared in Duranga (It is a remake of South Korean drama Flower of Evil) alongside Gulshan Devaiah and Drashti Dhami.
+In 2023, he reunited for Duranga Season 2 as the role of Sammit Patel.

+In 2018, he made his short film debut Baarish Mein Chowmein alongside Taapsee Pannu.
+In 2023, he appeared in Ghuspaith Between Borders alongside Pamela Bhutoria.